brainsum/filefield_sources_jsonapi/README.md

 # File field source JSON API module
-Define 'JSON API remote URL' file field source.
+Defines 'JSON API remote URL' file field source.

 ## Restrictions
 - Widget/browser doesn't support multiple selecting.
 This means: You can set the cardinality to more than 1, but you can select remote images by one.
 - Works only with image fields.

 ## Configuration
 - Enable 'JSON API remote URL' on form display for image field widget.